 The Council has a Treasury Management Strategy Statement and Annual Investment Strategy in place.
 Investments are made in accordance with the Council's approved policy.
 All investment transactions and transfers undertaken in house are supported by appropriate documentation and are properly authorised.
 External fund managers are subject to strict regulation by the FSA.
 The Portfolio holder and the Leader of the Council receive regular updates from the Director of Internal Services.
-The Chairman of the Audit Committee isand Chairman of Corporate Business Scrutiny Committee are invited to participate in review meetings with Fund Managers.
+The Chairman of the Audit Committee is invited to participate in review meetings with Fund Managers.